autonors/autonors/README.md

-This is a test specimen account to test priority towards the business @pvisor
+This is a test specimen account to test priority towards the organization @pvisor

 For contacts please message @Automationeer